Simple explanations of everyday economics terms

 Common stocks are shares of ownership in a corporation that afford their holders voting rights.
 They vary from preferred stocks in two key ways.
 Shareholders who own preferred stocks receive dividend payments before shareholders of common stocks, but preferred stocks do not come with voting rights.

-Freddie Mac is a government-owned corporation that buys mortgages and packages them into mortgage-backed securities.
+Freddie Mac is a shareholder-owned corporation operating under a federal charter.
+It buys mortgages and packages them into mortgage-backed securities.
 Its official title is the Federal Home Loan Mortgage Corporation or “FHLMC.”

 Standard & Poor’s